datawire/ambassador-docs/docs/cloud/latest/service-catalog/concepts/environments.md

 - Staging
 - Production

-The Service Catalog will match and group services in multiple environments, allowing you to visualize the flow of services through the different stages.
-As versions get rolled out, the Service Catalog will guide you through the promotion pipeline from development to production.
+The Service Catalog will match and group services in multiple environments, allowing you to develop and manage your services through its entire cloud-native lifecycle.
+Easily visualize the flow of services through the different stages, as versions get rolled out.
+The Service Catalog will guide you through the promotion pipeline from development to production.